wexlfu/Wexlfu/docs/units.md

-Rationale for adding units.
+Rationale for adding units, along with source location.

-# Golems
+# Golems - Era of More Units
 Alternative route for necromantic/animation magic.

-# Eyestalk
+# Eyestalk - Return from the Abyss
 Traditional underground monster, present in many places already.

+# Rogue Mage Line - Liberty
+Magi of Thar-Nella who have not wholly thrown themselves into the dark arts (and thus are not aspiring for lichdom).